Established to Honor a Legacy of Advocacy, Leadership, and Community Service

 This scholarship honors her lifelong commitment to advocacy, leadership, and education, ensuring that her legacy continues to inspire future generations of change makers.

-• Be a Black student who resides in and attends a school in Fairfax County (public or private).
+- Black students who live in and attend a school in Fairfax County (public or private)

-• Demonstrate a commitment to social justice, leadership, and community service.
+- Committed to social justice, leadership, and community service

-• Be enrolled in or plan to attend an accredited college, university, or trade school.
+- Planning to attend an accredited college, university, or trade school

 Continuing Michelle’s Legacy